Awards and Senior Honors Thesis

 The Senior Honors Thesis provides an opportunity for senior anthropology majors to engage in and/or continue in-depth research on a topic of particular interest and to produce a substantial piece of written work that, upon completion, will be noted on the transcript and diploma at graduation.
 The final thesis should be 35-40 pages long.
 Students must have a 3.7 GPA in their major courses and must apply to a faculty committee for approval during their Junior year.
 Please note that a senior thesis is optional and not required for the completion of the degree.

-The Department of Anthropology honors the memory of late student, Scott MacPherson, through the Stapleton Award.
+The Department of Anthropology honors the memory of the late student, Scott MacPherson, through the Stapleton Award.
 The award is designed to support the research and intellectual motivations of talented and committed undergraduate students like him, and it seeks to provide anthropology majors and minors the opportunity to pursue their passions relating to anthropology outside the classroom.
-The awards provides $2,500 per term, up to $5,000 for an entire academic year, and will give the awarded student the resources to focus on independent research, an unpaid internship, or a professional experience related to the social and cultural concerns of Anthropology.
+The award provides $2,500 per term, up to $5,000 for an entire academic year, and will give the awarded student the resources to focus on independent research, an unpaid internship, or a professional experience related to the social and cultural concerns of Anthropology.
 More information about Scott, the award, and past projects can be found here.
+To apply, please submit a statement of interest and a 1-2 page proposal to Amanda Armstrong (firstname.lastname@example.org) by Friday, April 15th at 5:00 PM.

 Anthropology Research Award

 The Anthropology Research Award recognizes excellence in anthropological research for senior Anthropology majors and minors.
 It will be presented at the Tropaia Exercises during graduation weekend.
 Graduating seniors are invited to submit a paper of original anthropological research, along with their transcript.
 The paper can be one that they have written for a class, or on their own.
-An announcement about the timing and other submissions is sent to students in February/March.
+To apply, please submit your paper and transcript to Amanda Armstrong (email@example.com) by Friday, April 15th at 5:00 PM.